-Work not completed on time without prior permission from the instructor may be subject to deductions in their point value.
-Any missed work should be made up as soon as possible.
+Work not completed on time without prior permission from the instructor may be subject to an incomplete for the course.
+Talk to the instructor for any circumstances for any late submissions of work.

 Ethics

 Cheating will not be tolerated.
 Any student found to be cheating will be subject to grade reduction, re-doing of assignments, and/or dismissal from the course.
 Examples of cheating include but are not limited to: